tindandelion/driving-carla/docs/_posts/2021-05-18-2d-kinematic-modelling.markdown

 ## State-based model of a unicycle

 Let's take a look at the simplest possible wheeled vehicle: a *unicycle*.
 This vehicle can move forward with the velocity $$v$$ at the heading $$\theta$$.
-It can can turn left or right with some angular velocity $$\omega$$.
-By geometric constraints, $$v$$ is always tangential to its trajectory.
+It can also turn left or right with some angular velocity $$\omega$$.
+By geometric constraints, $$v$$ is always tangential to the vehicle's trajectory.

 <p  style="text-align: center;">
     <img src="{{ site.baseurl }}{% link images/unicycle-model.png %}" alt="Unicycle model">
 </p>

-Such type of model is called *a state-space model*.
+Such kind of a model is called a *state-space model*.
 A *state* is a set of variables that fully describe the system at the current time.
-The state can change over time, and it can also be affected by external factors, which act as *inputs* to the model.
+The state changes over time, and it can also be affected by external factors, which act as *inputs* to the model.
 The model describes how the state evolves with time in response to the inputs.
 These laws of change are represented by the very specific form of first order differential equations:

 $$
 \begin{cases}